-Lonely Hearts begins with the shot of a mirror with the words ‘YOU ARE ENOUGH’ scrawled upon it in lipstick.
-In the same singular shot, the camera slowly tracks through the rooms of the apartment as we hear the voiceover of a self-help tape offering words of encouragement, asking the central question: “what is the truth when we look in the mirror?”
-The camera stops, finding a woman dressed in a white jumpsuit sat on her bed with her back us, listening to the tape on large headphones.
-She stands up, walking out of shot as the film’s title card appears in mustard-yellow upper-case lettering.
+Lonely Hearts begins with the shot of a mirror and the words ‘YOU ARE ENOUGH’ scrawled upon it in lipstick.
+In the same singular shot, the camera slowly tracks through the rooms of an apartment as we hear the voiceover of a self-help tape offering words of encouragement, asking the central question: “what is the truth when we look in the mirror?”
+The camera stops, finding a woman dressed in a white jumpsuit sitting on her bed with her back us, listening to the tape on large headphones.
+She stands up, walking out of shot as the film’s title card appears in mustard-yellow, upper-case lettering.

-It is a distinctive, unsettling and frankly brilliant opening shot that sets the tone of the strangeness of the events to follow.
+It is a distinctive, unsettling and, frankly, brilliant opening shot that sets the tone for the strangeness of events to follow.
 The slightly washed out and light pastel grading of the image is immediately at odds with the deliberately slow, creeping camera movement, creating an ominous and fragile atmosphere filled with tension and intrigue.

 What becomes apparent very quickly is that this woman is lonely, her emotional reality crumbling as she feeds her cat in the bathroom lying down next to it, or works from home with documents strewn across a dining table decorated with an array of chewy, sugary confectionery, including a box of a fruit loop cereal called ‘Loki-O’s’ (an item which we see repeatedly throughout the film) who’s mascot is an anthropomorphic cat with a maniacal grin.